 The protest in front of the UN headquarters, with the intention of showing the world how difficult the situation in Croatia was, was initiated by a group of unemployed women.
 However, since political protests in front of the UN building are strictly forbidden, a member of the Croatian community managed to get them accreditation for the social protest.

 After that, many Croats from New York, who deeply cared about what was happening in their homeland, gathered there.
 According to some sources, around 5,000 people kept an all-day honor guard in front of the UN building.
 It was a protest against the war imposed on their homeland.
 They wrote patriotic and anti-war messages on clearly visible banners, holding them during the procession – Croatia in the UN, Support Croatian independence.

-When the media found out about the protest they had immediately send their crews to the site.
+When the media found out about the protest, they had immediately sent their crews to the site.
 Standing in front of them, Petrović and Vranković expressed support for the event with a joint statement:

 Representing their homeland like real ambassadors, not just on the basketball court, both Petrović and Vranković explained to U.S. mainstream media what was really happening back home.

 Dražen had a breakthrough season with the 1991-92 New Jersey Nets.
 Officially named the team’s MVP for the season started all 82 games for the rejuvenated squad which had reached the play-off for the first time since 1986 while averaging 20.6 points per game on 50.8 % shooting from the field.

 On April 7th, 1992, a week after the 1991-92 NBA regular season conclusion, Croatia was officially recognized by the United States.